jerolimov/reset_simulators/README.md

-# Just reset Xcode simulators with a opinionated mix of iPhone/iPad/iOS versions
+# Just reset all your Xcode simulators with a opinionated mix of iPhone/iPad/iOS versions

 ⚠️ Removes all you local Xcode simulators and create a clean & fresh list. ⚠️